DeepMotion/Animate-3D-REST-API/README.md

 ##### Headers:

-HTTP POST payloads that are delivered to your webhook'sconfigured URL endpoint will contain the following headers:
+HTTP POST payloads that are delivered to your webhook's configured URL endpoint will contain the following headers:
 X-DeepMotion-Signature: <signature>
 Note: Signature is your client ID.
-It is supposedto be verified by your event handling code.
+It is supposed to be verified by your event handling code.

 ##### Body: